Burning your Aladdin lamp

 from an open barrel, sniff the opening.
 Avoid kerosene

-to strong odours.
-A strong odour indicates the kerosene
+to strong odors.
+A strong odor. indicates the kerosene

 has become contaminated or partially evaporated.